Community Building

 Reading

-During Reader’s Workshop children immerse themselves in a wide variety of books.
+During reading children immerse themselves in a wide variety of books.
 Children are exposed to many different genres, from non-fiction to chapter books to poetry.
 The units of study will help students build skills to think deeply about the books they read.
 Children are given independent books from the classroom library.
 These books help them practice and develop skills, and offer the right challenge to extend their learning.
-We’ll also have group readers this year where we’ll read and discuss a common novel, which offers rich discussions, time to reflect and write about their thinking.
-We’ll explore themes in the novel, character motivation, symbolism, and more.
-This will help them to deepen their thinking when reading their independent books.
+We’ll also have group readers this year where we’ll read and discuss a common text, which will offer rich discussions, time to reflect and write about their thinking.
 Children will be assigned reading and writing homework for the class reader and when assigned, this supersedes reading their independent books.
 To enhance continuity between home and school, children carry their books home each day and should spend at least 20 minutes each evening reading independently.
-Throughout the year, children are read stories aloud as well.
+Throughout the year, children are read stories aloud, some of which connect to theme.
+Some of the books they will hear are: Mystery of the Egyptian Scroll, The Golden Goblet and Liesl and Po.

-Writer’s workshop is a time for students to think about their own stories and to communicate with others through writing and drawing.
+Writing is a time for students to think about their own stories and to communicate with others through writing and drawing.
 While becoming more skilled with the technical aspects of writing, children are also learning to find their own voices, craft writing pieces, explore different types of writing and to think carefully about language.
-Because it is important for students to let their writing flow and get their words on paper, they are encouraged to use their best choice spelling.
+Because it is important for students to let their writing flow and get their words on paper, they are encouraged to use their “best choice” spelling.
 Teaching students a variety of strategies to spell unknown words empowers them to record their stories onto paper.
-Some units of study for this year are: Poetry, Short Stories, and Report Writing.
+Some units of study for this year are: Poetry, Fiction and Report Writing.

 Journal